The Legend of Maula Jatt: Plot

-The film opens with the clan of Jeeva Natt, launching an attack on the Haveli of Sardar Jatt.
+Set in a fictionalised version of Punjab in an unspecified period, the film opens with Jeeva Natt's clan attacking the haveli (mansion) of rival clan leader Sardar Jatt.
 They overpower and kill Jatt and his wife.
 Maula, Jatt's son and the sole survivor of the attack, is raised by a woman named Daani.
-One day Dani's biological son Mooda takes Maula to his wrestling coach.
-The coach is impressed by Maula and agrees to teach him.

-Maula grows up to become a famous wrestler, but at night he struggles with violent dreams of his past.
-He has no clear memory of his family.
+One day, Daani's son Mooda takes Maula to his wrestling coach, who is impressed by Maula and agrees to train him.
+Maula grows up to become a famous wrestler, but at night he struggles with violent dreams of his past and has no clear memory of his family.

-Maakha Natt, one of the sons of Jeeva, terrorizes the village of Maula by kidnapping a girl from his village and raping her in his haveli.
-Jeeva, due to his old age, decides that he will declare someone else as the leader of his clan; however, Daaro Natt, Jeeva's daughter, declares that only Noori Natt, the elder son of Jeeva who is in prison because of his obsession with murder, will become the ruler of the clan.

-Before a fight, Maula is approached by an old man who tells him that he has the answer to Maula’s every question.
-He also tells Maula to meet him in the ruins of Sardar Jatt’s haveli.
-That night, Maula is heavily intoxicated and loses a fight for the first time in his life, but is saved by Mooda who is badly injured in the process.
-The next day, Maula arrives at the ruins of Sardar Jatt’s haveli, where the old man, who was waiting for him to arrive, reveals to him that he is the son of Sardar Jatt.
-The old man then hands him the 'Gandasa' of his father.
-Maula arrives back to his village, only to find men of the Natt clan terrorising the village once again.
-Maula, in rage, kills all the men.
-When Maakha comes to Maula’s village to investigate the killing of his men, he is humiliated and defeated by Maula.
+Maakha Natt, one of Jeeva's sons, terrorises Maula's village by kidnapping a girl and raping her in his haveli.
+Due to his old age, Jeeva decides to name another member of his clan as leader; however, his daughter Daaro declares that only Noori Natt, Jeeva's elder son, should rule the clan.
+Noori is imprisoned because of his obsession with murder.
+Before a fight, Maula is approached by an old man who tells him that he has the answer to every question Maula has.
+He tells Maula to meet him in the ruins of Sardar Jatt's haveli.
+That night, Maula fights while heavily intoxicated and loses for the first time in his life, but Mooda saves him and is badly injured in the process.
+The next day, Maula arrives at the ruins, where the old man reveals that Maula is the son of Sardar Jatt.
+He then gives Maula his father's "gandasa", a long-handled axe-like weapon.
+Maula returns to his village and finds men of the Natt clan terrorising the villagers again.
+In a rage, he kills them.
+When Maakha comes to investigate, Maula defeats and humiliates him.